FomichAnastasia/project/README.md

 Firstly, if you don't have docker, please follow the instructions from the official [site](https://docs.docker.com/engine/install/ubuntu/)

 As you have docker installed, we can start working with project.
+We can follow two ways.

+#### First one is to work with github data.

 add project to your VM
 ```